Humairah-Mujawar/Humairah-Mujawar/README.md

 ### 📝 Project 1: Online Resume

 * Technologies: HTML, CSS, JavaScript, Bootstrap, jQuery
 * Features: My experience, education, skills and certifications all accessible on a one pager website.
-* Anyone who wants to have look at my resume, can do so without downloading any files.
+Anyone who wants to have look at my resume, can do so without downloading any files.
+Also, this is better than LinkedIn, because you only see the necessary details without having to worry about distracting advertisements.
 * Live Demo: https://humairah.infinityfreeapp.com/

 More Coming soon..